andrey551/lab2Web/README.md

 <img src="https://github.com/andrey551/lab2Web/blob/main/resources/result.png" style="width:700px;"/>

 **Conclusion:**
-In this laboratory work, I has learn many new, about Java servlets, JSP, and how to setup/config a servlet project, also using wildfly server, how to deploy my web on wildfly, last but not least, I learnt MVC templates, and JSP beans, HTTP Session
+In this laboratory work, I has learnt many new, about Java servlets, JSP, and how to setup/config a servlet project, also using wildfly server, how to deploy my web on wildfly, last but not least, I learnt MVC templates, and JSP beans, HTTP Session